West warns of possible attack at Kabul airport amid airlift

 KABUL, Afghanistan (AP) — Western nations warned Thursday of a possible attack on Kabul’s airport, where thousands have flocked as they try to flee Taliban-controlled Afghanistan in the waning days of a massive airlift.
 Britain said an attack could come within hours.

-Several countries urged people to avoid the airport, with Belgium saying there was a threat of a suicide bombing.
-But with just days left before the evacuation effort ends and American troops withdraw, few appeared to heed the call.
+Several countries urged people to avoid the airport, where an official said there was a threat of a suicide bombing.
+But just days — or even hours for some nations — before the evacuation effort ends, few appeared to heed the call.

 Over the last week, the airport has been the scene of some of the most searing images of the chaotic end of America’s longest war and the Taliban’s takeover, as flight after flight landed to pull out those who fear a return to the militants’ brutal rule.